SeanWangYS/movie-box-office/README.md

 ## Services I used in this project
 - Docker（for building enviroment）
 - Airflow (for developing, scheduling, and monitoring batch-oriented workflows)
-- ElasticSearch and Kibana (a Database for saving data)
+- ElasticSearch (a Database for saving data)
 - Kibana (a visualization tool for building dashborads)

 ## Monitoring workflow operation